CoenCardelli/CoenCardelli/README.md

 The `HOUR` field (0–23) was grouped into four time-of-day categories — Early Morning (12am–5am), Morning (6am–11am), Afternoon (12pm–5pm), and Evening/Night (6pm–11pm) — using a calculated field to make the time dimension more interpretable and visually clean in the heatmap visualization.

 **3. Filter on Known/Valid Values:**
 Records where `HOUR` was coded as 99 ("Unknown") or `WEATHER` was coded as 98/99 (unknown/not reported) were excluded from the relevant visualizations to ensure analytical accuracy and avoid misleading patterns introduced by missing or unreported data.
+Similarly, lighting condition values of "Not Reported", "Other", and "Reported as Unknown" were excluded, and rural/urban classifications of "Not Reported", "Trafficway Not in System", and "Unknown" were filtered out to retain only the meaningful Rural and Urban categories.

 **4. Rural/Urban and Weather Cross-Dimension (Question 2):**
 The `RUR_URBNAME` and `WEATHERNAME` fields were used together as categorical dimensions to create a cross-tabulation of average fatalities per crash.
 This allows the visualization to surface which specific combinations of setting and weather condition are associated with the highest crash severity, rather than examining each variable in isolation.